chris-shum/Udacity-Project-1/README.md

 ###Overview:

 Popular Movies features [The Movie DB's API](https://www.themoviedb.org/).
-The app displays a list of movies sorted by popularity or rating.
-I also added the feature to query for said categories by year.
+The app displays a list of movies in a RecyclerView sorted by popularity or rating.
+I also added the feature to query movies for said categories by year.
 The app was formatted to work in both portrait and landscape mode.

 ##Screenshots: